giovanniligato/P3CSN/Documentation/Documentation.md

 After this considerations we proceeded in the following way.

 We set the number of repetitions $n$ to be equal to 50 (i.e. greater than 30).
 We run the simulation for 24 hours (of sim-time) using different configurations of $T$ and $M$.
 In each of them we set $K$ in a way that the percentage of customers routed to the quick-checkout tills is the same (i.e. 33%).
-Referring to the previous defined quantity $\aplha(K)$, we set $K$ in a way that $\alpha(K) = 0.33$.
+Referring to the previous defined quantity $\alpha(K)$, we set $K$ in a way that $\alpha(K) = 0.33$.
 At this point we proposed the following configurations:

 - Slow Behaviour Experiment:
   - T = 60